-A modern adaptation of the classic children's story 'Alice through the Looking Glass' written by Lewis Carol, which continued on from the popular 'Alice in Wonderland' story.
-This time ...
+A modern adaptation of the classic children's story "Alice Through the Looking Glass" written by Lewis Carroll and John Tenniel, which continued on from "Alice's Adventures in Wonderland". ...
 See full summary »

 Join Alice on her journey through the mirror in BBC's fanciful adaptation of Lewis Caroll's classic novel.
 In an alternate world, just on the other side of the mirror's reflection, Alice ...
 See full summary »

 Classic tale of a girl named Alice who follows a white rabbit down a hole into Wonderland, where she can change sizes by eating and drinking and animals talk.
 After escaping the disturbing Queen of Hearts, she finds that she has ended up on the other side of the looking glass in Looking Glass Land and that there is a mind-created Jabberwocky after her.
 With the advice of a wise owl and royal chess pieces on her mind, she ventures home, vowing to grow up in this two-part movie which remains most faithful to the original stories written by Lewis Carroll.
 Written by

 The Mock Turtle, who says he is what mock turtle soup is made from, is a cow in a turtle's shell.
 This was because mock turtle soup (for those who couldn't afford to have real turtle soup) was generally made from veal.
 See more »

 When the Jabberwocky is flying, we see a close-up of him with a wire visible on his back.
 See more »

 [the disembodied head of the Cheshire Cat appears]

 It's the Cheshire Cat!
 Oh, hello, Cheshire Cat.